redhat-developer/vscode-java/document/_java.metadataFilesGeneration.md

 We use the setting `java.import.generatesMetadataFilesAtProjectRoot` to control where the project metadata files(.project, .classpath, .factorypath, .settings/) will be generated:
 - `true`: Metadata files will be generated at the project's root.
 - `false`: Metadata files will be generated at the workspace storage.
-To be specifc, the path will be: `<WORKSPACE_STORAGE_PATH>/redhat.java/jdt_ws/.metadata/.plugins/org.eclipse.core.resources/.projects/<PROJECT_NAME>/`.
+To be specific, the path will be: `<WORKSPACE_STORAGE_PATH>/redhat.java/jdt_ws/.metadata/.plugins/org.eclipse.core.resources/.projects/<PROJECT_NAME>/`.

 By default, the setting is set to `false`.